Grass Fight

 The Grass Fight was a small battle during the Texas Revolution, fought between the Mexican Army and the Texian Army.
 The battle took place on November 26, 1835, just south of San Antonio de Béxar in the Mexican region of Texas.
 The Texas Revolution had officially begun on October 2 and by the end of the month the Texians had initiated a siege of Béxar, home of the largest Mexican garrison in the province.
 Bored with the inactivity, many of the Texian soldiers returned home; a smaller number of adventurers from the United States arrived to replace them.
 After the Texian Army rejected commander-in-chief Stephen F. Austin's call to launch an assault on Béxar on November 22, Austin resigned from the army.
 The men elected Edward Burleson their new commander-in-chief.

 On November 26, Texian scout Deaf Smith brought news of a Mexican pack train, accompanied by 50–100 soldiers, that was on its way to Bexar.
 The Texian camp was convinced that the pack train carried silver to pay the Mexican garrison and purchase supplies.
 Burleson ordered Colonel James Bowie to take 45–50 cavalry and intercept the train.
 An additional 100 infantry followed.
 On seeing the battle commence, Mexican General Martín Perfecto de Cos sent reinforcements from Bexar.
-The Texans repulsed several attacks by Mexican soldiers, who finally retreated to Bexar.
+The Texians repulsed several attacks by Mexican soldiers, who finally retreated to Bexar.
 When the Texians examined the abandoned pack train they discovered that, instead of silver, the mules carried freshly cut grass to feed the Mexican Army horses.
 Four Texians were injured, and historian Alwyn Barr states that three Mexican soldiers were killed, although Bowie and Burleson initially claimed the number was much higher.